otrv4/otrv4/otrv4.md

 point: `C = B * a`.

 The concatenation of byte sequences `I` and `J` is `I || J`.
-In this case, `I` and `J` represent a fixed-length byte sequence encoding the respective values.
+In this case, `I` and `J` represent a fixed-length byte sequence encoding of the respective values.
 See the section on [Data Types](#data-types) for encoding and decoding details.

 A scalar modulo `q` is a field element, and should be encoded and decoded as a SCALAR type, which is defined in the [Data Types](#data-types) section.